top of page

 bread-7085970_1280_edited_edited.png

 The Lord tells us what happens when we 'dine' on the Word of God ... "it shall make thy belly bitter, but it shall be in thy mouth sweet as honey".
 Firstthe Angel tells John that "it shall make thy belly bitter".
 When we read the Word of God, it tells us that we are sinners ...
 "For all have sinned, and come short of the glory of God" (Romans 3:23).
 Isaiah 64:6 tells us that "...we are all as an unclean thing, and all our righteousnesses are as filthy rags..."
-Then God Word goes on to tell us that because the very best we could ever do is still as a 'filthy rag' in God's eyes, then we cannot enter into His presence.
+Then God's Word goes on to tell us that because the very best we could ever do is still as a 'filthy rag' in God's eyes, then we cannot enter into His presence.
 We are not fit for Heaven.
-A Holy God cannot even look upon sin, and we are sinners.
+A Holy God cannot even look upon sin, let alone have it in His presence.
+We are sinners.
 This is the 'bitterness in our belly'.
-"For the Word of God is quick, and powerful, and sharper than any twoedged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner of the thoughts and intents of the heart" (Hebrews 4:12).
+"How much more abominable and filthy is man, which drinketh iniquity like water?"
+(Job 15:16)

 VERSE 10: (Chapter 10)